CollectionBuilder/collectionbuilder-sa_draft/README.md

 ### Updating the `directory_` Index

 Use the [es:update_directory_index](https://github.com/CollectionBuilder/collectionbuilder-sa_draft/blob/master/Rakefile#L910-L996) rake task to update the `directory_` index to reflect the current state of collection indices on the Elasticsearch instance.
-You should execute this task each time you add/remove a collection index to/from the ES instance.
+Note that the [es:create_index](https://github.com/CollectionBuilder/collectionbuilder-sa_draft/blob/split-rakefile/rakelib/elasticsearch-tasks.rake#L125) and [es:delete_index](https://github.com/CollectionBuilder/collectionbuilder-sa_draft/blob/split-rakefile/rakelib/elasticsearch-tasks.rake#L143) tasks automatically invoke `es:update_directory_index`.

 The `es:update_directory_index` task works by querying Elasticsearch for a list of all available indices that it uses to update the `directory_` index documents by either generating new documents for unrepresented collection indices, or by removing documents that represent collection indices that no longer exist.